 Beyond the Common Alignment and like the Purple Alternative, the Orange Alternative would introduce a new elevated roadway structure south of and roughly parallel to FM 546/Harry McKillop Boulevard between SH 5 and the south end of the Airport.
 As illustrated in Figure 3-18, the 8-lane freeway would create a substantial signature past Airport Drive and around the Airport.
 The mainlanes would be elevated on structure approximately 18.5 feet above the ground from SH 5 to west of Old Mill Road to accommodate local roadway connections to the frontage roads.
 FM 546/Harry McKillop Boulevard would act as the frontage road system from SH 5 to just west of Airport Drive, where frontage roads would begin to extend along both sides of the mainlanes for the remainder of the freeway to its connection with US 380.
-The frontage roads would remain atgrade to connect to local roadways such as Country Lane, CR 317, and CR 722/Enloe Road.
+The frontage roads would remain atgrade to connect to local roadways such as Country Lane and CR 317.
 East of Old Mill Road, the freeway would still be elevated but on an earthen embankment as it curves around the south end of the Airport and turns north toward US 380.
-Approximately 600 feet north of CR 722/Enloe Road, the freeway and frontage roads would transition to an at-grade, signalized intersection at US 380.
+Approximately 800 feet south of CR 722/Enloe Road, the freeway and frontage roads would be built on structure to span CR 722/Enloe Road and the broad floodplain associated with the East Fork Trinity River.
+The freeway and frontage roads would transition to an at-grade, signalized intersection at US 380.
 Near the middle of the elevated floodplain section, the frontage roads would dip to create an at-grade U-turn under the elevated freeway section.